 The table below provides a list of all the possible data that you can put into the Excel reports.
 Consult this table while you are preparing your Excel Report Templates.

-- The Column Name is the word/name that you MUST put into the header column of the table.
-OTISS will be looking for these names so it knows what data to put into which columns.
+- The Field Id is the keyword/name that you MUST put into the Excel template table header rows.
+OTISS will be looking for these Field Ids so it knows what data to put into which columns.

-- Most of the columns are exactly the same fields that you used on the survey form.
-The data is the values you entered during the survey and the column name will be replaced with the name configured on the Customise Survey page.
+- Most of the Field Ids listed below are exactly the same fields that you used on the survey form.
+The data is the values you entered during the survey and the Field Id in the header row will be replaced with the Field Name that is configured on the Customise Survey page.

-- There are several other columns that are useful combinations or especially formatted variations.
+- In addition, there are several other Field Ids listed below that provide useful combinations or especially formatted variations.

 - Some of the survey fields can also be used in the Summary tables – see the Excel Complete reports for the summary data.

 |Stem Diameters||300, 200, 150, 140||When multiple stem diameters were entered.|

 3 stems 350 (avg)